-If your weight is an issue, it can be hard to know where to start to fix the problem.
-And it can be difficult to talk about too.
+If your weight is an issue, it can be hard to know where to start to fix the problem and it can be difficult to talk about, too.
 It may be tough to admit that you feel down and embarrassed.
-And it is also hard to know how to ask people in your life to be supportive.
+It is also hard to know how to ask people in your life to be supportive.

 Think about the following questions and find a time to discuss your feelings about them with your family and friends.
 These can help get the conversation started:

 - What compliments mean the most to you?

 - What makes you feel good and encouraged?

 - Is there something you wish people would tell you?